 Regulatory Oversight and Labelling Integrity

 There are strict prohibitions on therapeutic claims.
 Manufacturers cannot imply that a formula cures or prevents disease.
-Instead, all communication focuses on nutritional adequacy and suitability for infant feeding.
+Instead, all communication focuses on nutritional adequacy and suitability for little one's feeding.
 Endorsement independence is also important, claims must not suggest that a health authority or organisation recommends a specific brand unless formally approved.

 Maintaining Appropriate Intake for Growth and Development